DMDifino/DMDifino.github.io/_pages/research.md

         <summary>Abstract</summary>
         <div style="text-align: justify">
           <i>
           As economies develop, they increasingly rely on services intermediates in production.
 While recent research highlights the importance of these shifts for aggregate dynamics, the mechanisms underlying them remain understudied.
-This paper quantifies the role of biased, intermediates-specific technical change as a key mechanism behind the rise of services intermediates -- and its implications for broader structural transformation and aggregate growth -- using a two-sector model with intermediates-specific technical change and a full input-output structure.
-Calibrated with U.S. data, the model indicates that input-specific technical change has been driving the majority of the rise in services intermediates in the services-producing sector, but not in the goods-producing sector.
+This paper quantifies the role of biased, intermediates-specific technological change as a key mechanism behind the rise of services intermediates - and its implications for broader structural transformation and aggregate growth - using a two-sector model with intermediates-specific technological change and a full input-output structure.
+Calibrated with U.S. data, the model indicates that intermediates-specific technological change has been driving the majority of the rise in services intermediates in the services-producing sector, but not in the goods-producing sector.
 This heterogeneity accounts for both the stagnation of value-added productivity in services and several aggregate trends: almost half of the increase in the services' share of intermediates and employment, roughly one-fifth of the rise in final expenditure shares, and approximately a 25% reduction in aggregate real GDP growth relative to an unbiased counterfactual.
-These findings establish biased intermediates-specific technical change as a central driver of the evolving production structure, the aggregate productivity slowdown, and structural transformation.
+These findings establish biased intermediates-specific technological change as a central driver of the evolving production structure, the aggregate productivity slowdown, and structural change
           </i>
         </div>
       </details>